 - Man Holding a Camera Mural (Victoria Street and Jalan Kledek) – a man holding a camera outside of the Vintage Cameras Museum.
 Mural by Ceno2.

-8. Contemporary street art at Armenia Street
+8. Contemporary street art on Armenia Street

 Back in the early 1800s, Armenian immigrants settled in Singapore and helped develop the city, including the area east of Fort Canning Park, where the Armenian Church is built.
 And Armenian Street borrowed its name from the church.